libbymiller/pi-frame/README.md

 # pi-frame

 A simple Raspberry Pi based photo frame.
-See the blog post for more info: https://planb.nicecupoftea.org/2016/12/23/a-simple-raspberry-pi-based-picture-frame-using-flickr/
+See the [blog post](https://planb.nicecupoftea.org/2016/12/23/a-simple-raspberry-pi-based-picture-frame-using-flickr/) for more info.

 # Instructions